roden0/simplycaster/README.md

 - **Error recovery**: Failed events are retried with exponential backoff
 - **Dead letter handling**: Permanently failed events are stored for manual review

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Quick Contribution Guide

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes and add tests
-4. Run tests: `deno task test`
-5. Commit your changes: `git commit -m 'Add amazing feature'`
-6. Push to the branch: `git push origin feature/amazing-feature`
-7. Open a Pull Request

-## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ### 🎥 WebRTC Real-Time Communication

 SimplyCaster features a **complete WebRTC signaling implementation** for real-time peer-to-peer audio/video communication between hosts and guests in recording rooms.